Skip to content

 Allegations and Care Concerns

 Mary was subsequently moved into Hawkesbury Living Aged Care Facility.
-Gerald became alarmed by her worsening condition: according to Gerald she was losing weight, meals were poor quality, and staff seemed untrained.
+Gerald became alarmed by her worsening condition.
+Gerald alleges she was losing weight, meals were poor quality, and staff seemed untrained.
 “It’s like being in jail.
 They have no idea what Mary likes to eat – you just must take what they dish up.
 One staff member tried to spoon-feed her gravy, not realising it was meant for vegetables,” he said

 Gerald often brought Mary fresh fruit, chocolates, and non-puree food – which the facility insisted on serving her.
 He massaged her legs and scalp, played her favourite music – Frank Sinatra and Bing Crosby – though staff told him to turn it down even as football blared on the TV in an empty lounge.
 He says he found Mary with wet hair after a shower in a cold lounge.